p-m-p/parsonic/packages/share-button/README.md

 ## Share event

-When the share button is clicked a custom event with the name `share` is dispatched.
+When the share button is clicked a [custom event][custom-event] with the name `share` is dispatched.
 This event has the share data as the payload, bubbles and is cancelable.

 ```js
 // Example metric capture